scriptrdotio/howto/mqtt/subscribe_to_remote_mqtt.md

 *Image 4*

 - Select the endpoint configuration to use
-- Specify an authentication token to use when conveying a message from the endpoint to your scripts (if needed, read [how to create devices and users](../acl/create_devices_users.md) and obtain a authentication token.
+- Specify an authentication token to use when conveying a message from the endpoint to your scripts (if needed, read [how to create devices and users](../acl/create_devices_users.md) and obtain a authentication token)
+- Click on **Add Bridge**

 ## Subscribe the script(s) to the channel